astronomical-data-processing/csst-dfs-api/README.md

 ## Installation

-This library can be installed with the following command:
+`csst-dfs-api` can be installed with the following command:

 ```bash
 git clone https://github.com/astronomical-data-processing/csst-dfs-api.git